acp-lab/acplab-web/content/contact/index.md

   - block: contact
     content:
       title: Contact
       text: |-
-        If you are interested in applying PhD, PostDoc or Visiting Scholar, Please contact Prof. Guanrui Li through email, with your CV and your transcripts attached.
-If you have publications, choose the most important one and attach it in the email as well.
+        We welcome inquiries from prospective PhD candidates, Postdoctoral researchers, and Visiting Scholars.
+To apply, please email Prof. Guanrui Li, ensuring that your CV and academic transcripts are attached.
+If you have prior publications, kindly include a copy of your most significant work in the email.

-        If you are WPI students, and you are interested in the student projects in the lab, fill in the application form below.
+        For WPI students interested in participating in student projects within the lab, please complete the application form linked below.

-        If you haven't heard from me in 2 weeks, it's highly possible that you are not considered for the position or there are no more openings.
+        If you do not receive a response within two weeks, it is likely that your application is not being considered, or all current positions have been filled.

       email: gli7@wpi.edu
       address:
         street: UH 246, Unity Hall, 100 Institute Road, Worcester Polytechnic Institute